 How to Stop Taking Hydrocodone Without Side Effects

 Quitting hydrocodone on your own at home is not recommended, since some hydrocodone withdrawal symptoms can be severe enough to increase the risk for relapse.
 Those who relapse back to hydrocodone after becoming sober often face a higher risk for an overdose since their bodies are no longer tolerant to the drug.
 But hydrocodone detox treatments can help you stop using this drug with a lowered risk for withdrawal symptoms and side effects.

 If you or a loved one is struggling with hydrocodone dependence, talk to your doctor about starting a tapering schedule.
 Tapering is when your doctor reduces your doses of hydrocodone gradually over time so you can reduce the severity of withdrawal symptoms, or avoid them completely.
-Tapering off hydrocodone can also take place at a drug detox center, where hydrocodone may be replaced with methadone, buprenorphine, and/or naltrexone as part of a medical detox or MAT.
+Tapering off hydrocodone can also take place at a medically supervised drug detox center, where hydrocodone may be replaced with methadone, buprenorphine, and/or naltrexone as part of a medical detox or MAT.

 What Helps with Hydrocodone Withdrawals?

 Hydrocodone and other opioids produce effects including euphoria, slowed breathing, and reduced heart rate, blood pressure, and body temperature.
 When a person uses hydrocodone regularly and frequently, the body becomes physically and psychologically dependent on the drug and requires a certain dose to function “normally” without experiencing withdrawal symptoms.
 Hydrocodone withdrawal is the body’s way of trying to rebalance and heal itself after having been dependent on the drug.